How to make the robot stay idle while the program is still running.

 The Wait block

-In the orange Flow palette, take the second block, the wait block.
+Go the orange Flow palette and take the second block which is the wait block.
 The default mode of the wait block is to wait for some time.
-In the block set how many seconds to wait, before the program continues to the next block.
+You can set the number of seconds the robot should wait before the program continues to the next block.

 You can think of the wait time block as a "pause".